Serena1432/nobihaza-guides/faq.en.md

 If the game you want to play supports it.

-## Why did I make a website instead of a video?
+## Why did you make a guide website instead of a video?

 Guides can change in the future, and I can't re-upload a video every time there's an update.